 A child is anyone under 18 years old.
 Children’s vulnerability varies with age and development but all children deserve to be healthy, safe, enjoy and achieve, make a positive contribution and achieve economic wellbeing.

-Abuse can be physical, emotional, sexual or neglect and can happen in the child’s home, at school or in the wider community.
+Abuse can be physical, emotional, sexual or neglect and can happen in the child’s home, at school, if they have caring responsibilities or in the wider community.

-If you have any concerns because you think that a child might be being abused and you want to talk to someone or ask someone to find out what is going on, you should contact the Children’s Services Department for the area they are in.
+If you have any concerns because you think that a child might be being abused and you want to talk to someone or ask someone to find out what is going on, you should contact children’s services for the area they are in.

 Surrey County Council